lambdaclass/concrete/ROADMAP.md

     storage, why by-value projection of a non-Copy subplace is rejected, and how parameter-directed pass agreement interacts with borrows and reborrows.

-    This model should be represented in typed syntax, not rediscovered during
-    Lower: aggregate construction, returns, destructures, assignments, and scoped callbacks should carry destination/pass facts from Check through Elab into Core.
+    This model should be committed as typed ledger facts on nodes/edges, not rediscovered during Lower: aggregate construction, returns, destructures, assignments, and scoped callbacks should carry destination/pass facts from Check through Elab into Core.
 Done when `docs/VALUE_FLOW_SPEC.md` or a new destination-passing note names the modes, the checker/lowerer tests include aggregate construction, return, destructure, assignment, borrow, callArg, and scoped callback rows, and at least one old H10/H11-style conservation